asokero/rocking-giraffe/README.md

 (Height: ~30 mm, Width:~131 mm Lenght: ~79 mm)

 There are four pieces of side supports, two in the front and two at the back.
-They are needed to make the structure strong enough.
 The pieces were made identical by gluing four pieces of wood together with a piece of newspaper in between (to make it easy to separate them after shaping).
 This glued together block of four wood pieces was then sawed and sanded to final shape.
 Then the pieces were separated and given a finishing sanding.
-Both of the straight edges had holes for wooden ping to connect supports to main body and the stands.
+Both of the straight edges had holes for wooden pins to connect supports to main body and the stands.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/side-supports-final.jpg" width="400">